Presentations

 Long Bio

-Jonathan Chomko (born 1988) is an artist, technologist and writer.
+Jonathan Chomko (born 1988) is an artist working with and against technology.

-Chomko studied Interaction Design at Malmo University, graduating 2012 having completed an exchange term at the International Institute for Information Technology in Bangalore, India.
+Jonathan studied Interaction Design at Malmo University, graduating in 2012 having completed an exchange term at the International Institute for Information Technology in Bangalore, India.

 In 2013 Chomko attended Fabrica, a year-long residency program in Treviso, Italy.
 At Fabrica Chomko created a series of interactive installations and explorations, notably the News Machine, which sent tweets through a series of machine translations.
 The News Machine was presented at the Perugia Journalism Festival, and was later shown at the Sydney Opera House as part of the 2013 Festival of Dangerous Ideas.